Rubidex/hw-profiles/README.md

 - `multiplier`: A multiplier applied to the raw value to get the actual value.
 - `rw`: Indicates if the register is readable ("r"), writable ("w"), or both ("rw").
 - `reportInterval`: The interval, in seconds, at which the device reports the value.
-- `decodeLength`: The length of the value in bytes or words.
+- `length`: The length of the value in bytes or words.
 - `states`: (Optional) A mapping of possible values to human-readable states.
 - `display`: (Optional) If false, the register is hidden from UI.